Adaptive Metric Dimensionality Reduction

 \begin{theorem} The Low-Dimensional Mapping problem admits an $(O(1),O(1))$-bicriteria approximation in runtime $2^{O(\ddim(S))}n + O(n \log^4n)$, where $n=|S|$. \end{theorem}

+The presentation of the algorithm proceeds in four steps.
+In the first step, we modify LDM by adding to it yet another constraint: We simply extract from $S$ a point hierarchy $\SS$ (see Section \ref{sec:hier}), and require that the LDM solution not only be a subset of $S$, but that it also possesses a hierarchy which is a sub-hierarchy of $\SS$.
+Lemma \ref{lem:hier} demonstrates that this additional requirement can be fulfilled without significantly altering the cost and dimension of the optimal solution.

-In presenting the algorithm, we first give in Section \ref{sec:ip} an integer program (IP) that models this problem.
-We show that an optimal solution to the LDM problem implies a solution to the IP, and also that an optimal solution to the integer program gives a bicriteria approximation to the LDM problem (Lemma \ref{lem:ip}).
-However, finding an optimal solution to the IP seems difficult; we thus relax in Section \ref{sec:lp} some of the IP constraints, and derive a linear program (LP) that can be solved in the runtime stated above (Lemma \ref{lem:solver}).
-Further, we give a rounding scheme that recovers from the LP solution an integral solution, and then show in Lemma \ref{lem:lp} that the integral solution indeed provides an $(O(1),O(1))$-bicriteria approximation, thereby completing the proof of Theorem \ref{thm:bicriteria}.
+The second step of the presentation is an integer program (IP) which models the modified LDM problem, in Section \ref{sec:ip}.
+We show that a low-cost solution to the LDM problem implies a low-cost solution to the IP, and vice-versa (Lemma \ref{lem:ip}).

+Unfortunately, finding an optimal solution to the IP seems difficult, hence the third step, in Section \ref{sec:lp}, is to relax some of the IP constraints and derive a linear program (LP).
+We also give a rounding scheme that recovers from the LP solution an integral solution, and show that this integral solution indeed provides an $(O(1),O(1))$-bicriteria approximation (Lemma \ref{lem:lp}).
+The final step, in Section \ref{sec:solver}, shows that the LP can be solved in the runtime stated above (Lemma \ref{lem:solver}), thereby completing the proof of Theorem \ref{thm:bicriteria}.

 \begin{remark} The presented algorithm has very large (though constant) approximation factors.
 The introduced techniques can yield much tighter bounds, by creating many different point hierarchies instead of only a single one.
 We have chosen the current presentation for simplicity. \end{remark}